marcelatizzo/AltenTest/README.md

 This project is running on a docker composer containing:

-- 1 server for a sql server database
+- 1 container for a sql server database
-- 2 servers running the .Net 6 API
+- 2 containers running the .Net 6 API
-- 1 server running nginx reverse proxy to serve as a load balancer
+- 1 container running nginx reverse proxy to serve as an API load balancer

 To meet the requirement of 99.99% of availability I exemplified the creation of the project using the load balancer between the APIs.
+In production scenario would be used in a container orchestration tool.
 As I understand that the DB server is the weak point of this structure, in a real life scenario I would suggest 2 db servers running in cluster.

-Also, on a real life scenario, this environment should be maintained via an orchestrator such as Kubernetes or Docker Swarm.
+Also, on a real life scenario, those containers' should be maintained via a container orchestration tool such as Kubernetes or Docker Swarm to ensure high availability, resiliency and redundancy.

+In the docker-compose file and docker files I wrote users and passwords in clean text.
+In real life scenario would be used environment variables.

 As for the API, the data is validated using FluentValidation.
 The API is documented using Swagger.

-As a shortcut, when handeling the dates I did not treat different timezones.
+As a shortcut, when handling the dates I did not treat different timezones.

 ## DOCKER IMAGES USED